mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 Actually, this doesn't work for ```gcloud```, which appears to install ```gsutils``` itself, so the previous instructions (which worked if you just need to manage Google's Storage Buckets) don't really apply here.

-So : **Ignore the local virtualbox idea** : You have to install packages globally (If not, please let me know in the comments below : I don't like polluting my machine with company-specific nonsense).
+So : **Ignore the virtualenv idea for 'containing' the Google polution on your local machine** :
+You have to install packages globally (If not, please let me know in the comments below : I don't like polluting my machine with company-specific nonsense).

 #### Installing the GCloud tool itself 'globally'

-We need to install ```gcloud``` (which wasn't needed for just the bucket operations, but the compute engine creation requires it).
+We need to install ```gcloud``` (which wasn't needed for just the bucket operations, but it's required for "compute engine" creation).

-As ```root```, update YUM with Cloud SDK repo information (NB: The indentation for the 2nd line of gpgkey is important) :
+As ```root```, update the ```yum/dnf``` repos (my local machine is Fedora, so your process may vary on this one part) to include the Google Cloud SDK repo (NB: The indentation for the 2nd line of gpgkey is important) :

 {% highlight bash %}
 tee -a /etc/yum.repos.d/google-cloud-sdk.repo << EOM